Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/09-Infrastructure-Protection/III. Disable-Services.md

 ## 🗂️ 4.
 Screenshot Storage

-All related screenshots are stored in:
+All related screenshots are stored in: <br />
 📂 [`06-Screenshots/Disable-Services/Spooler-Disabled.png`]()